 - 1) "Emergency" signifies a situation that has suddenly arisen and requires speedy action (not enough time to secure an approved purchase order) or the provision of critical services by the City will be seriously interrupted.
-The LACK OF PLANNING DOES NOT CONSTITUTE AN EMERGENCY. - 2) The City Administrator, Finance Director or their appointee shall be made aware of the situation and shall approve the purchase before it is made. - 3) A completed emergency purchase form, "Attachment B", or an email from the City Administrator, Finance Director or their appointee approving the emergency purchase shall be completed and turned into accounts payable along with the invoice within 72 hours of purchase.
+The LACK OF PLANNING DOES NOT CONSTITUTE AN EMERGENCY. - 2) The City Administrator, Executive Director, and Finance Director or their appointee shall be made aware of the situation and shall approve the purchase before it is made.

-Refer to Section 6.5 for emergency purchases of \$15,000 or more which are subject to the competitive bid laws, or to Section 7.4(5) for emergency purchases of more than \$50,000 which are subject to the public works bid laws.
+Refer to Section 6.5 for emergency purchases of \$30,000 or more which are subject to the competitive bid laws, or to Section 7.4(5) for emergency purchases of more than \$100,000 which are subject to the public works bid laws.